bkersbergen/etudelib/README.md

 ## Introduction
-Etudelib is a deep learning library that aims to enable algorithm designers and data scientists to evaluate the computational performance of their models, without forcing them to go through a difficult deployment cycle
+Etudelib aims to enable algorithm designers and data scientists to evaluate the computational performance of their models

 ### Key Features
 * Ready to use deep learning SBR algorithms and benchmarks
 * PyTorch Lightning based model implementations to reduce the boilerplate code and limit the implementation efforts to the bare essentials
-* All models can be exported for accelerated inference hardware
-* A set of tools for quick and easy evaluate the computational performance of (their) models, without forcing them to go through a difficult deployment cycle
+* A set of tools for evaluate the computational performance of (their) models
 * A set of inference tools to quick and easy deployment of the standard or custom session based recommendation models.

 ### Getting started